99marwan/Health-Monitoring-System/README.md

 reducing, these records.

 ###### Backend
-       -The backend should be simple with only one API exposed: a GET request specifying the window over which the analytics will be computed.
+       The backend should be simple with only one API exposed: a GET request specifying the window over which the analytics will be computed.
 The backend will start the map-reduce jobs to compute the required statistics.

 ###### Frontend
-       -The frontend is a simple, single page application that contains a button with two date pickers to define the window ends.
+       The frontend is a simple, single page application that contains a button with two date pickers to define the window ends.
 On click of the button, the frontend sends a GET request with the proper parameters to the backend requesting the needed analytics.
 The frontend will wait for the results and show them in any proper format.